Warzone2100/warzone2100/doc/js-campaign.md

 `ExitPos`: Exit position object where VTOLs will despawn at.
 `Templates`: An array of templates that the spawn uses.
 `Timer`: How much time in milliseconds the VTOLs will wait to spawn again.
-`Obj`: A game object that will stop the spawn when it no longer exists.
-May be undefined for no explicit end condition.
+`Condition`: A game object label that will stop the spawn when it no longer exists.
+Can use `camReinforcementConditionPasses()` conditions too.
 `Extras`: An object with possible members:
 		`limit`: Numeric limit of a VTOL design in regards to the parameter Templates.
 May be an array paired to Templates.
 		`alternate`: A boolean to force the spawn to use one of the designs at a time in parameter Templates.